Ray Harm: Biography

 His service in the United States Navy during World War II allowed him to take advantage of the GI Bill for continuing education.
-Harm used the opportunity to enroll in art school and afterwards became a painter.
+Harm used the opportunity to enroll in art school and afterward became a painter.
 While selling individual paintings, Harm worked in construction and horse training to make ends meet.

 In 1961 Harm's work attracted the attention of Wood Hannah, a businessman and art collector from Louisville, Kentucky.
 The two men came up with the idea of making high-quality art prints of Harm's paintings, which would be issued in limited print runs.
 The idea was a great success and gave birth to a marketing method for art that has brought commercial and financial success to thousands of artists.

 In 1963, he was appointed the first H. L. Donovan Artist-in-residence at the University of Kentucky.

 Harm later wrote a weekly nature column for The Louisville Times, and was a popular speaker and lecturer.
 Harm was a frequent guest on the radio call-in show Metz Here, hosted for many years by Milton Metz on Louisville's WHAS-AM.

-In his later life, Harm became a sharp critic of artists who copy their works from photographs by tracing directly over them or projecting an image onto a canvas and then tracing.
+In his later life, Harm became a sharp critic of artists who copied their works from photographs by tracing directly over them or projecting an image onto a canvas and then tracing.
 This practice is now widespread throughout the limited-edition art industry.
-Harm has prided himself on basing his paintings on his own sketches taken from direct observations of wildlife.
-On occasion, Harm says he has used museum models of wildlife to get certain details correct, but otherwise his paintings come directly from his own work.
+Harm prided himself on basing his paintings on his own sketches taken from direct observations of wildlife.
+On occasion, Harm said he has used museum models of wildlife to get certain details correct, but otherwise his paintings come directly from his own work.